ga-wdi-boston/git-basics-practice/README.md

 On a scale of 1 to 5, I would describe my comfort level with workflow at a 3.

 - Do you have any burning questions about git or how you will use it in this course?
 No questions at this time.
 One comment though - it would be very helpful if the terminology was discussed in more depth.
-In other words, going over the definition of words and how they differ from other terms (e.g. repo versus folder).
+In other words, going over the definition of words and how they differ from other terms - e.g. repo versus folder.

 After you've answered the questions, create a pull request with your response.